How Do I Setup a VPN On My Samsung Smart TV?

 - Ivacy VPN: Best Option for Unblocking.
 Fast and reliable servers for streaming.
 Costs $2.25/mo

-1. NordVPN: Top Pick for Samsung Smart TV
+1. Surfshark: Best VPN for Samsung Smart TV

 Surfshark may be a new entry in the marketplace, but one that is quickly growing and ranked number 2 in the most budget-friendly VPN services.
 Despite being incredibly inexpensive, the VPN in a short time has become a prominent name, just like Ivacy and ExpressVPN.